Aeroflot Flight 2306

 Aeroflot Flight 2306 was a scheduled domestic passenger flight from Vorkuta to Moscow in the Soviet Union, with a stopover in Syktyvkar.
 The Tupolev Tu-134 operated by Aeroflot crashed on 2 July 1986 during an emergency landing after it departed Syktyvkar, killing 54 of 92 passengers and crew on board.

 Aircraft

 The aircraft was a Tupolev Tu-134AK, manufactured in 1978 and registered as CCCP-65120 to the Komi Civil Aviation department of Aeroflot.
 At the time of the crash the aircraft had sustained 7,989 pressurization cycles and 13,988 flight hours.

-Crew

-Six crew members were aboard the flight.
-The cockpit crew consisted of the following: